Double Loop: Salitre Mágico, Bogotá, Colombia

 Following the 2003 season, Seabreeze replaced the Quantum Loop with the Whirlwind, and sold the coaster to Salitre Mágico, an amusement park in Bogotá, Colombia.
 The ride reopened there on July 12, 2004 with a new name, Double Loop.
 Double loop retained the Seabreeze color scheme of yellow and white, however with a new station that was painted blue.
 The ride continues to operate at Salitre Mágico.

 Design

-Double loop contains 2 back to back vertical loops immediately after the initial drop from the lift hill, the tallest of the two being 17.7 meters (58ft).
+Double loop contains 2 back to back vertical loops immediately after the initial drop from the lift hill, the tallest of the two being 17.7 meters (58 ft).
 The remainder of the ride brings riders around to a downward spiraling helix, before finishing back in the station.

 Double Loop operates two trains with six cars each.
 There are four riders per car, arranged two across in two rows, for a total of 24 riders per train.
 Riders are secured with over the shoulder restraints.